UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 type: slides
 ---

-# Effective use of color for quantitative data
+# Effective use of colour for quantitative data

 Notes: This slide deck describes how to choose color to accurately represent numerical data.